gholler-sopra/hydrator-plugins/core-plugins/docs/File-batchsink.md

 Description
 -----------
-Writes to a filesystem in various formats.
+File Sink is a Guavus Enterprise Accelerator that writes to a filesystem in various formats.

-For the `csv`, `delimited`, and `tsv` formats: each record is written out as delimited text.
+For the `csv`, `delimited`, and `tsv` formats, each record is written out as delimited text.
 Complex types like arrays, maps, and records will be converted to strings using the ``toString()`` Java method.
 So for practical use, fields should be limited to the string, long, int, double, float, and boolean types.

-`avro` or `parquet` formats :  all types are supported.
+For the `avro` or `parquet` formats, all types are supported.

-`orc` format : string, long, int, double, float, boolean and array types are supported
+For the `orc` format, string, long, int, double, float, boolean and array types are supported.

+Configure this accelerator as explained in the following sections.

 Properties
 ----------